Near Institute in Door County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Jacksonport United Methodist Church (approx. 3.2 miles away); Reynolds' Pier (approx. 3.6 miles away); The Episcopal Church of the Holy Nativity (approx. 3.8 miles away); Halfway to the North Pole Zion Evangelical Lutheran Church (approx. 5.7 miles away); a different marker also named Halfway to the North Pole (approx. 8.2 miles away); The Orchards of Door County (approx. 8.2 miles away); A Fortunate Mix (approx. 8.8 miles away).
+Jacksonport United Methodist Church (approx. 3.2 miles away); Reynolds' Pier (approx. 3.6 miles away); The Episcopal Church of the Holy Nativity (approx. 3.8 miles away); Halfway to the North Pole (approx. 5.4 miles away); Zion Evangelical Lutheran Church Halfway to the North Pole (approx. 8.2 miles away); The Orchards of Door County (approx. 8.2 miles away); A Fortunate Mix (approx. 8.8 miles away).

 More about this marker. captions:

 Magdalena, a scow schooner similar to the Ocean Wave Historical Collections of the Great Lakes, Bowling Green State University

 The cabin roof remains intact, suggesting quality workmanship.

 Archaeological site plan.
 Cabin roof is in upper right, with companionway labeled.